mabchoor/ToDo-App/README.md

 ## Conclusion

 This project showcases a beginner-friendly yet modern approach to building a Flutter app with essential features like task management, persistent data, animations, and responsive design.
-You can easily extend this app with more complex features like notifications, categorization, and syncing with cloud storage.